 The past few years have demonstrated M&A strategies are firmly cemented as a fundamental part of the corporate arsenal, both in defense to preserve value and in offense to drive growth.
 The M&A markets are also highly resilient.
 Our analysis of the nearly 40 years of historical M&A data shows adverse market conditions are a short term drag, and M&A volumes tend to recover rapidly once the uncertainty subsides.

-Mergers and acquisitions (M&A) have been a powerful tools in business to expand capabilities and remain viable, which we discussed in our previous report released at the onset of the pandemic.
+Mergers and acquisitions (M&A) has been a powerful tool in business to expand capabilities and remain viable, which we discussed in our original report released at the onset of the pandemic.
 We believed that recovery would be asymmetrical and that sectors would have to reinvent themselves.
-We imagined that mergers and acquisitions would be a key part of those efforts—and they were, to the tune of $5 trillion spent on M&A activities in 2021.

 Resilience isn’t about simply being able to weather changes.
 A different form of resilience may prioritize being agile and adaptable, which can be difficult to focus on when merely focusing on survival.
 A defensive M&A strategy can help to build this resilience in a few ways: delivering value, optimizing portfolios, and strengthening positioning.

 For example, supply chain issues have been a recurring challenge over the past couple of years.
 To address that, a company could consider an acquisition of a supplier.
 This happened recently in response to the global semiconductor chip shortage crisis.
 A major chipmaker acquired a specialist chip contract manufacturer to boost production capacity and secure its customer base.

 Companies could also seize on opportunities through co-investment and partnerships, including with private equity firms.
 This kind of collaboration can facilitate transformation by pooling resources and expertise, which in turn helps to build resilience.